saurabhchhabra1/AgifyAPI/README.md

 ##What’s Covered in Scenarios?

--Single name age estimation
+- Single name age estimation
--Estimation with country code
+- Estimation with country code
--Empty names
+- Empty names
--Special characters
+- Special characters
--Names in other languages (like Chinese)
+- Names in other languages (like Chinese)
--Batch requests with multiple names
+- Batch requests with multiple names
--What happens when you send more than 10 names in a batch
+- What happens when you send more than 10 names in a batch

 ##Structure -